BAS Main Index

 Some surface and upper air synoptic data is also available on line from our public data page.

-Southern Hemisphere ozone hole movies for 1997/1998 , 1998/1999 , 1999/2000 , 2000/2001 , 2001/2002 , 2002/2003 , 2003/2004 , 2004/2005 , 2005 [TOMS], 2005/2006 , 2006/2007 , 2007/2008 , 2008/2009 , 2009/2010 , 2010/2011 , 2011/2012 , 2012/2013 , 2013/2014 , 2014/2015 , 2015/2016 , 2016/2017 , 2017/2018 , 2018/2019 , 2019/2020 [OMI, updated 2019 September 16].
+Southern Hemisphere ozone hole movies for 1997/1998 , 1998/1999 , 1999/2000 , 2000/2001 , 2001/2002 , 2002/2003 , 2003/2004 , 2004/2005 , 2005 [TOMS], 2005/2006 , 2006/2007 , 2007/2008 , 2008/2009 , 2009/2010 , 2010/2011 , 2011/2012 , 2012/2013 , 2013/2014 , 2014/2015 , 2015/2016 , 2016/2017 , 2017/2018 , 2018/2019 , 2019/2020 [OMI], 2020/2021 , 2021/2022 [OMPS], 2022/2023 , 2023/2024 , 2024/2025 [OMI] , 2025/2026 [GOME 2, updated to 2026 April 30].
 A short sequence of the 2001 ozone hole.
+A composite sequence of the 2022 and 2021 ozone holes running from 2022 June 21 to 2022 September 13 and 2021 September 14 to 2021 December 31.

-Northern Hemisphere movies for 2000/2001 , 2001/2002 , 2002/2003 , 2003/2004 , 2004/2005 , 2005 [TOMS], 2005/2006 , 2006/2007 , 2007/2008 , 2008/2009 , 2009/2010 , 2010/2011 , 2011/2012 , 2012/2013 , 2013/2014 , 2014/2015 , 2015/2016 , 2016/2017 , 2017/2018 , 2018/2019 , 2019/2020 [OMI, updated 2019 September 16] A short sequence of ozone depletion during the 2002/03 northern winter showing the difference from the normal.
+Northern Hemisphere movies for 2000/2001 , 2001/2002 , 2002/2003 , 2003/2004 , 2004/2005 , 2005 [TOMS], 2005/2006 , 2006/2007 , 2007/2008 , 2008/2009 , 2009/2010 , 2010/2011 , 2011/2012 , 2012/2013 , 2013/2014 , 2014/2015 , 2015/2016 , 2016/2017 , 2017/2018 , 2018/2019 , 2019/2020 [OMI], 2020/2021 , 2021/2022 [OMPS], 2022/2023 , 2023/2024 , 2024/2025 [OMI] , 2025/2026 [GOME 2, updated to 2026 April 30].
+A short sequence of ozone depletion during the 2002/03 northern winter showing the difference from the normal.

-Today's forecast OMI Antarctic image
+Today's forecast Gome 2b Antarctic image

 The current area of the hole and other latest details are available from the NOAA Climate Prediction Center.